Writing a Korean American Story for Kids

 As a kid, I was a voracious reader.
 Fantasy, realistic fiction, thrillers, mysteries, I read them all.
 Each week, I would beg my parents to take me to the local library, and each time I would leave with a stack of books almost as tall as me.
 Despite this, it wasn’t until college that I found books with Korean protagonists.
 I had moved into a wider pool of novels, adding translations and adult literature to the mix.
 When I was younger, I just didn’t see that many middle-grade or young adult books with Korean leads.

-According to an infographic from Sarah Park Dahlen in a School Library Journal article1, only 3.3% of children’s literature depicted Asian characters.
-Books featuring all people of color combined only made up 15%.
-In 2018, the number of books with Asian representation grew to 7%.
-Even with that increase, children’s books about white characters were still 50% of the pool.
-The number of books revolving around animal characters had a greater percentage than all books featuring a nonwhite character.
-In addition, these numbers only speak to the quanitity of representation, not the quality.
+According to a study by Sarah Park Dahlen from 2015 in School Library Journal, only 3.3% of children’s literature depicted Asian characters, and books featuring all people of color combined only made up 14%.
+A later study by Dahlen from 2018 reported, the number of books with Asian characters grew to 7%.
+Even with that increase, children’s books about white characters were still 50% of the pool.1

 I think about these statistics often.
 I’m half-Korean and half-white.
 When I wrote books as a kid, some of the stories had white protagonists and some had Asian ones, but I didn’t think too much about it.
 It wasn’t until I started reading more books with Korean characters as an adult that I realized what a literary lack there had been in my childhood.
 Every time I read a new book about a Korean character, I got excited all over again because there were so many tiny details I could connect with—from the food to pop culture references to hearing characters speak Korean.
 When I wrote Pippa Park Raises Her Game, I knew that I wanted the main character to be Korean because I knew a younger version of myself would have appreciated it and because all children deserve to see themselves represented in the literature they read.